ouonline/luacpp/README.md

 ```

 [[back to top](#table-of-contents)]

 -----

 # API Reference

-This section describes all classes and functions provided by `lua-cpp`.
+This section describes all classes and functions provided by `luacpp`.

 ## LuaObject